hoberobin/doors94/UX_NOTES.md

 ### Desktop & Window UX

 - **Discoverability of key features**
-  - The bottom-right desktop cluster (`Read Me`, `Agent Creator`, `Playground`, `Control Panel`) is clear once noticed, but on smaller screens it can feel visually distant from the main focus area.
+  - The bottom-right desktop cluster (`Read Me`, `Agent Creator`, `Playground`, `Manage Agents`) is clear once noticed, but on smaller screens it can feel visually distant from the main focus area.
   - Consider opening at least one helpful window by default on first load (e.g., `Read Me` or a small \"Welcome\" window) so new users immediately see what to do.
   - The new landing page now explains the core loop before users enter the desktop, which helps set expectations.